megGill/Treehouse/README.md

 This repo is for all my course files completed through teamtreehouse.com

-Check out my website at www.meghangillwrites.com
+Check out my website at www.meghangillwrites.com.
+I'm starting an Android development blog there.